michael-koller-91/gmm-estimator/README.md

 The implementation makes use of Benedikt Fesl's repository [GMM_cplx](https://github.com/benediktfesl/GMM_cplx) which allows fitting a GMM with complex-valued quantities.

 ### Papers
-The following reference provide more details and properties of the GMM estimator.
+The following reference provides more details and properties of the GMM estimator.

 - Koller, Fesl, Turan, Utschick, "An Asymptotically MSE-Optimal Estimator Based on Gaussian Mixture Models," *IEEE Trans.
 Signal.
 Process.*, 2022. [[IEEEXplore]](https://ieeexplore.ieee.org/document/9842343) [[arXiv]](https://arxiv.org/abs/2112.12499)